Damp and mould for council leaseholders

 What causes mould?

 Mould is a type of fungi.
-Moisture in the home often caused by damp, leaks or condensation that can cause mould to grow.
+Moisture in the home is often caused by damp, leaks or condensation that can cause mould to grow.
 Mould can grow quickly on damp surfaces.
 It can look like black stains, or specks of black, orange, green or brown.

 What is condensation?